FWeinb/fweinb.github.com/_posts/2013-06-03-about-prose-io.md

 ![Screenshot of this blog post ](/images/screenshot.png)

 ## Getting started with Prose.io

-Prose.io is completly open source and build with [Backbone.js](http://backbonejs.org/).
-You can [host it yourself](https://github.com/prose/prose/blob/master/CONTRIBUTING.md#building--installing) or just sign in with your GitHub account on [Prose.io](http://prose.io)
+Prose.io is completely open source and build with [Backbone.js](http://backbonejs.org/).
+You can [host it yourself](https://github.com/prose/prose/blob/master/CONTRIBUTING.md#building--installing) or just sign in with your GitHub account on [Prose.io](http://prose.io).

 ## Settings up your \_config.yml